chesslogical/kiss/s18/readme.md

 # filecrypt

+This is genuinely hardened for a Linux CLI tool.

 A simple CLI tool for Linux to encrypt and decrypt files in place using XChaCha20-Poly1305 authenticated encryption.
 It streams data for low memory usage on large files and performs atomic overwrites for safety.

 **Note:** This app is designed for Linux only.
 The requirement for a `key.key` file in the current working directory is intentional for simplicity and security (e.g., avoid passing keys via CLI args).